How do you Know When Fecal Impaction Has Cleared? 6 Signs.

 - Many signs of clearance of stool impaction may not be present in people with brain and spinal cord diseases affecting sensations of the gastrointestinal tract.

-- We may need an abdominal radiograph in some cases to confirm the clearance of fecal impaction.
+- In some cases, we may need an abdominal radiograph to confirm the clearance of fecal impaction.